webapp-study-group/public-repo/session-4/README.md

 ## Exercise 4a: Hello My Friend

-> list out your friends and say hello to them
+> list out your friends' name in an array, then create a button for each of them, and say hello to them after clicked

 This exercise helps you revise looping array and create clickable elements for each item.